Start with the Assessment

 The Double Ransom

-To put agents on Salesforce, your seat tier upgrades to Agentforce 1 at $550/user/month — a $3.3M/year seat-license upgrade for a 500-user deployment, on top of the Enterprise license you already pay.
-Data Cloud becomes required agent infrastructure at $65K–$175K/year typical, with action-based credit consumption on top.
+For example, one leading SaaS vendor charges a premium AI seat tier at $550/user/month to put agents on its platform: a $3.3M/year seat-license upgrade for a 500-user deployment, on top of the enterprise license you already pay.
+A data-infrastructure tier becomes required agent infrastructure at $65K–$175K/year typical, with action-based credit consumption on top.
 Then conversation fees at $2/conversation on Standard+ or $0.10/action on Flex Credits.
 Before you've even rolled out the AI.

-ServiceNow Now Assist adds 25–60% on top of base ITSM pricing.
-SAP requires a full S/4HANA migration to access Joule.
-Every vendor took the technology that should lower your costs and turned it into their next revenue line — because architecturally, the AI had to be built as a retrofit layer on top of systems that predate LLMs.
+One ITSM vendor's AI add-on adds 25–60% on top of base pricing.
+A major ERP vendor requires a full platform re-migration to access its AI.
+Every vendor took the technology that should lower your costs and turned it into their next revenue line, because architecturally, the AI had to be built as a retrofit layer on top of systems that predate LLMs.
 They're charging you for the AI AND for the software the AI is supposed to replace.

 In an agent-native system, the same agent capability runs at compute cost, measured in cents per interaction.
 No seat upgrade.
-No required Data Cloud infrastructure.
+No required data-infrastructure tier.
 No per-conversation or per-action fees.
 No vendor metering your AI usage.

 The Abandoned Platform

-SAP is forcing ECC customers onto S/4HANA by 2027 — a multi-million-dollar migration to their newer, more expensive platform, because they've stopped investing in the one you're running.
-Oracle is doing the same with legacy deployments.
-Older Dynamics instances get security patches and nothing else.
+One major ERP vendor is forcing its legacy-suite customers onto a new platform by 2027, a multi-million-dollar migration to a newer, more expensive platform, because they've stopped investing in the one you're running.
+Another major vendor is doing the same with legacy deployments.
+Older legacy instances get security patches and nothing else.

 These systems won't get agent capabilities.
 They won't get modern APIs.
 They won't get the architecture that the next decade of business software runs on.
 Your vendor stopped building your product.
 They didn't stop charging you for it.